IntroductionThe walkway is closed and inaccessible due to large slips and landslides throughout the track.

-Time and distance:
+Time and distance

-- Bethells Rd to O’Neill’s Bay: 2 km or 45 min one way
+- Bethells Road to Constable Road: 10.3 km / 3 hr 20 min one way

 The track follows coastal cliffs and is rutted and steep in sections.
 It becomes slippery after periods of rain.
 Take care around old slip sites.

-From Bethells Rd the Te Henga Walkway crosses the Waitakere River by footbridge, rising along a graded section, to superb views of lagoons, dunes and the west coast surf down to O’Neill's Bay, where you can return along Bethells Beach.
+From Bethells Road the Te Henga Walkway crosses the Waitākere River by footbridge, rising along a graded section, to superb views of lagoons, dunes and the west coast surf down to O’Neill's Bay, where you can return along Bethells Beach.

 To continue along Te Henga Walkway, the track climbs steeply then follows along the cliff-top where you may see gannets diving for fish.
-The track exits through a farm valley and another steep climb to Constable Rd.
+The track exits through a farm valley and another steep climb to Constable Road.
 Care is needed on this track, which traverses coastal cliffs and is uneven and muddy in places.

 The northern entrance to Te Henga Walkway is from Constable Rd, off Oaia Rd, Muriwai.
 The northern entrance is 46 km from downtown Auckland.